naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

 - If an IAM principal has an IAM policy that grants access to an action:
       - And the SCP also explicitly allows the action, then the principal can perform that action.
       - But if the SCP does not explicitly allow or denies the action, the principal cannot perform that action.
-- If permissions boundaries are present, access must be allowed by all three mechanisms — SCPs, permission boundaries, and IAM policies—to perform the action.
+- If permissions boundaries are present, access must be allowed by all three mechanisms — SCPs, permission boundaries, and IAM policies - to perform the action.

 The flowchart below provides a high-level overview of how access decisions are made when SCPs are enabled: